mdryley/Final-Project-Code/README.md

 Download and unzip the 'Bounces' folder before placing it in the _Exhibition Patch folder containing the Max patches

-Download the video footage and it in the _Exhibition Patch folder
+Download  final_project_footage.mov and place it in the _Exhibition Patch folder

 You may need to update the file paths in Max's file preferences tab under the options menu